kelseykm/vcard4/README.md

 ### URIType

-* This class represents the "uri" data type
+* This class represents the "URI" data type

 * ```URIType``` should be called with a single argument of type string, that is formatted as URI as defined in Section 3 of RFC 3986